 See Testing section for the Scribe/Reader accommodation during tests.

-Students: The DRC will match scribes for remote courses taught synchronously and thus cannot be watched over again.
+Students: The DRC will match scribes for remote courses taught synchronously and not recorded, and thus cannot be watched over again.
 Please first connect with your instructor to understand how your course will be taught and then contact your Access Coordinator with questions if the remote course will be taught synchronously.

-Faculty: Scribes will be matched for synchronous learning elements (lectures happening at the time listed in the course catalog), just as they would be for on-campus courses.
+Faculty: Scribes will be matched for synchronous learning elements (lectures happening at the time listed in the course catalog) in which there is no plan to record the lecture, just as they would be for on-campus courses.
 Faculty who are holding synchronous learning elements and have a student with a Scribe/Reader accommodation should notify the DRC of this so the DRC can look for interested scribes for this course.
 Faculty who are holding asynchronous learning and have a student with a Scribe/Reader accommodation can disregard this accommodation.

 There are, however, some specific accommodations or situations that may best suited for referral to the DRC for assistance with remote proctoring tests for a student/course.
 These are very specific and rare circumstances, some examples of which are a student who may need a reader and/or scribe for their test and alternative means are not available or when a student is allowed to test at a different time than the rest of the class AND the instructor is proctoring the class test (because a test on Canvas can be taken any time).